 To create a resource inside of a VPC network, click the Create menu and select the type of resource you want to create.

 Choose the options for your resource.
-In Choose a datacenter region, select the same region as the VPC network.
+In Choose region, select the same region as the VPC network.

 Under VPC Network, select the VPC network you want to add the resource to.
 You can choose the region’s default VPC network or a custom VPC network you created in that region.